Dvlv/toolbox-gui/README.md

 ## TODO
 - [ ] Docstrings, move functions about
+- [ ] Message in create window if there are no existing toolboxes
+- [ ] Error message in create window if toolbox already exists with that name
 - [ ] Copy icons over when moving desktop file
 - [ ] Icon
 - [ ] Flatpak